 The French pooches are pampered, and not a day goes by when I don’t see a perfectly manicured Westie or Bichon Frize in town.
 Needless to say, I often ask “Est-ce que je caresser votre chien?” to local passerbyers daily.
 (In fact, it was the first sentence I learned in French!)

-In France, I have had to learn to lower my voice, remind myself of manners, and dress elegantly.
 I am the quintessential friendly, loud, outgoing American girl.
 And while I am proud of my upbringing and value my optimism and friendliness, I have also learned to adjust.
-I don’t speak as loudly on public transportation as I did in New York – the French are quiet, respectful, and politely discerning – and I dress in a more refined and polished way.
+I don’t speak as loudly on public transportation as I did in New York City – the French are quiet, respectful, and politely discerning – and I now dress in a more refined and polished way.
 The leather pants are out, and so are the funky bowling hats and fuzzy purses.
-I’ve swapped faux leather for a J. Crew trench and shiny, bedazzled shirts for clean and comfortable striped tees.

 Saturday mornings are spent at the local marche where we purchase our vegetables from one of two vegetable stands.
 We buy our local French cheese from, whom we call “the cheese man”, at a cheese cart, where I attempt to practice my French and sample new cheeses from Switzerland and Italy.
 The food is enough to make me want to obtain citizenship.

 The French are proud and independent.
 They jump at the opportunity to vocalize their opinions, and in turn, routine protests often block public transportation from running.
 I love their spirit, even if they force my morning commute to frequently change.